夫婦別姓も選べる社会へ!訴訟 Lawsuit for a Society Where Couples Can Take Separate Surnames!

 https://bessei.net/lawyers/

-• Litigation expenses: Actual costs such as stamp fees and copying fees
+• Litigation costs : Actual costs such as stamp duty and copying fees

-• Expert opinions by scholars: We plan to have experts such as constitutional scholars, civil law scholars, and administrative law scholars write the opinion.
+• Cost of written opinions requested from scholars : We plan to have experts such as constitutional law scholars, civil law scholars, and administrative law scholars write written opinions.

-• Research expenses: We plan to carry out research that will involve ordering and translating a large number of documents, such as a public opinion survey regarding selective separate surnames of married couples and a survey of overseas legal systems regarding surnames.
+• Research costs : We plan to conduct research that will involve ordering and translating a large number of documents, such as a public opinion survey on optional separate surnames for married couples and a study of foreign laws regarding surnames.

-• Transportation expenses for lawyers, plaintiffs, etc.: We plan to use donations to cover transportation expenses for plaintiffs and defense team members who live far away from the court, as well as transportation expenses for experts and others to come to the court.
+• Travel expenses for legal team, plaintiffs, etc .: Donations will be used to cover travel expenses for plaintiffs and legal team members who live far from the court when they appear in court, as well as travel expenses for experts to come to the court.

-• Event organization and public relations costs: We would like to use donations for events and public relations related to this trial.
+• Event hosting and PR costs : We would like to use donations to hold events and cover PR costs related to this trial.

-• Attorney's fees: After paying the above expenses, if there is any remaining amount, we would like to use it for the initial fee of the legal counsel's team, success fee, daily travel allowance, and personnel expenses of the organization supporting the lawsuit.
+• Attorney's fees, etc .: If there is any money remaining after paying the above expenses, we would like to use it for the attorneys' retainer fees, success fees, travel allowances, and personnel costs for the group supporting the separate surname lawsuit.

-▲Taken after the third lawsuit was filed in the Tokyo District Court.
+▲Photo taken after the third lawsuit was filed in the Tokyo District Court

 第3次選択的夫婦別姓訴訟弁護団